 Concerns over customer acquisition cost and player retention are essential in an already congested gambling sector.

 Over 30 US states, plus the District of Columbia, have legalized some form of sports betting, either online or in-person retail.

 Conversely, only six states (NJ, MI, PA, CT, WV and DE) have online casinos so far.
-Likely candidates for online gambling bills next year include New York, Illinois, and Indiana.
+Likely candidates for online gambling bills next year include New York, Indiana, and Illinois online casinos.
 There is also a chance that others like Iowa or Colorado could make an attempt.